The Port of Hamburg, Germany

 THINGS TO DO

-Built on trade the city has been through Danish, Prussion, French and Nazi rule and endured fires, floods and diseases.
-Its history creates give the city a unique look with its old buildings blending with modern architecture.
+Built on trade the city has been through Danish, Prussion, French and Nazi rule, endured fires, floods and diseases.
+Its history gives the city a unique look with its old buildings blending with modern architecture.

 You can see the Rathaus or City Hall, the Hamburg Museum which brings to life its 1200 year old history, there are timber framed houses that have survived against the odds.
 Take a trip back to the war years with a visit to the former concentration camp at Neuengamme, now a museum and memorial.